brandonfonseca/PyTorch-Course-2019/README.md

 ## Notebook #4 - Deep Neural Network

-The purpose of this notebook to implement a deep neural network in PyTorch to classify a more complex dataset.
+The purpose of this notebook was to implement a deep neural network in PyTorch to classify a more complex dataset.
 A deep neutral network is a model with n number of hidden layers (in this case there are 4 hidden layers).

 ## Notebook #5 - Image Classification (MNIST)

-The purpose of this notebook is to create a model (using linear layers) that can, with high accuracy (~96%), classify the handwritten digits in the MNIST dataset.
+The purpose of this notebook was to create a model (using linear layers) that can, with high accuracy (~96%), classify the handwritten digits in the MNIST dataset.
 This notebook also allowed me to use PyTorch's image transformations and various other helper functions.

 ## Notebook #6 - CNN (MNIST Classification)

-The purpose of this notebook is to classify between handwritten digits in the MNIST dataset using a convolutional neural network (CNN).
+The purpose of this notebook was to classify between handwritten digits in the MNIST dataset using a convolutional neural network (CNN).
 Using a CNN we can achieve extremely high validation accuracy (~99%) due to its excellent feature extraction.

 ## Notebook #7 - CNN (CIFAR10 Classification)